Empire City, Kansas – A Living Ghost Town

 Empire City, sitting on a hill on the north side of Short Creek, overlooks this field, which was once filled with mining operations.
 Kathy Alexander.

-The Empire City no longer officially exists; there are still numerous homes and a couple of historical buildings left in the once-thriving community.
+The Empire City no longer officially exists; numerous homes and a couple of historical buildings remain in the once-thriving community.

 Also See: